tzrikka/revchat/README.md

 _(Screenshot)_

-Note 1: when synchronizing events between the PR and Slack, RevChat converts automatically user and message IDs, emojis, and markdown formats between the systems.
+Note that when synchronizing events between the PR and the channel, RevChat automatically converts user IDs, markdown formats, attachments, and emoji names between systems.

-Note 2: when RevChat posts a user-triggered update in Slack (e.g. "@user edited the PR description") it uses a user profile link that **looks like** a user mention (and clicking it shows the user's Slack profile), but when a **user** mentions another user in a message or an action, RevChat uses an **actual** user mention that subject. **This way Slack grabs the attention of users when others refer to them, but not when it echoes their own actions.**
+Another subtle but important UX note:

+- When RevChat reflects a user **action** in Slack, it uses a profile link that **looks like (but isn't)** a Slack user mention
+- When RevChat reflects a user **mention** in Slack, it uses an **actual** Slack user mention

+This means that RevChat always identifies users clearly and consistently, but Slack grabs their attention only when they need to know something, not when RevChat merely echoes their own actions!

-Commit pushes, build/check results, file comments, and inline comments include deep links - so when you see them in Slack you can jump directly into the right place in the PR's web UI to see the context and respond there.
+Commit pushes, check status updates, file comments, and inline comments include deep links - so when you see them in Slack you can jump directly into the right place in the PR's web UI to see the context and respond there:

 ![Deep links 1](/images/readme/deep_links_1.png)